alphagov/cyber-security-shared-terraform-modules/codebuild/codebuild_terraform_apply/README.md

 This module creates a CodeBuild project.

 The CodeBuild project deploys Terraform resources from a given directory in its environment, using a given AWS role to grant the necessary permissions to make the changes.

+In the `post_build` step, the CodeBuild project writes the output of the command `terraform output -json` to a file, which is marked as an artifact that can be uploaded.

 It is designed to be used within a CodePipeline pipeline.

 ## Example Usage
 ```terraform